Support for staying in the EU hits its highest levels for over 20 years. … Read the full post »

 As I blogged last month, The Voice is going to start rating the quality of the media’s coverage of opinion polls, which is often far from perfect:

 The quality of traditional media coverage of political opinion polling has been a common cause of complaints amongst political bloggers.
 The most obvious problem is when an opinion poll from one polling company is compared not with the previous poll from that company but against an older one because the intervening one happened to have … Read the full post »

 Mark Pack poses the question … Predictions that the next general election will be the one in which the internet will make a huge impact have regularly come and gone.
 Post-Obama ready yourself for another such clutch of predictions, but underneath this punditry froth the internet has got on with quietly shifting the way politics works.
 It’s been more at the unglamorous organisational end (imagine trying to organise a campaign without email) than at the eye-catching systems-shattering dramatic end beloved of pundits, but it’s been a major change nonetheless. … Read the full post »

 Appearing on the BBC earlier today, David Laws made the point that the Conservative Party’s lead in the opinion polls is fairly modest at the moment compared with Labour’s in the run-up to 1997.
-This led Mike Smithson to blog: Why’s the LD schools spokesman getting it so wrong?
-You’ll have to indulge me if you think I’ve [...]